 How to find Cheap Holidays Abroad & Cheap UK Travel Deals OnlineDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

-Over half of all holiday makers are now booking their holidays online, due to convenience, choice and the potential to save money.
-Holidays can be expensive, here's some handy tips to help you get away for less...
+Over half of all holidaymakers are now booking their holidays online, due to convenience, choice, and the potential to save money.
+Holidays can be expensive, here are some handy tips to help you get away for less...

 The advantages of booking holidays online are that you can compare prices, get cheaper deals, see pictures of your destination, read reviews, research the area and even find YouTube videos so that you can see the destination.
 Not only that but booking online can save you around 20% on travel agents' prices...no matter what they might tell you!
 Remember they are on commission!

-The most important thing to do when booking your holiday is to find the cheapest price online then start calling round travel agents to try and beat it, you can save a further 5-10% doing this, which can be a considerable amount when paying hundreds if not thousands of pounds for your holiday.
+The most important thing to do when booking your holiday is to find the cheapest price online then start calling around travel agents to try and beat it, you can save a further 5-10% doing this, which can be a considerable amount when paying hundreds if not thousands of pounds for your holiday.

 As a rough rule of thumb, package holidays are usually cheapest for 7 to 14 days away in a traditional holiday destination.
 For the best travel deals and tips for your holidays, keep reading.